CagriCatik/RRT-MPC/docs/system_integration.md

-3. **Map preparation** – `MapStage.build()` guarantees that a grayscale map exists (regenerating it via `maps.generator.MapGenerator` when requested), inflates obstacles, and returns a `MapArtifacts` dataclass bundling the occupancy grid, start/goal pose, rectangular obstacle approximations, and workspace extents for planners operating in continuous space.
+3. **Map preparation** – `MapStage.build()` guarantees that a grayscale map exists (regenerating it via `maps.generator.MapGenerator` when requested), inflates obstacles, and returns a `MapArtifacts` dataclass bundling the occupancy grid, start/goal pose, inflation masks, and workspace extents for planners operating in continuous space.
-4. **Planning** – `PlanningStage.plan()` chooses between `planning.rrt_star.RRTStarPlanner`
+4. **Planning** – `PlanningStage.plan()` executes `planning.rrt_star.RRTStarPlanner`
-   (grid-based) or `planning.rrt.RRTPlanner` (axis-aligned rectangles).
+   on the inflated occupancy grid.
 It wraps the resulting `PlanResult` inside `PlanningArtifacts` and applies optional Catmull-Rom smoothing so the control stage receives curvature-aware waypoints without extra pre-processing.
 5. **Tracking** – `TrajectoryTracker.track()` converts the selected path into an MPC reference using `control.ref_builder.build_reference`, solves the MPC via `control.mpc_controller.MPCController`, and optionally streams prediction